 Making your own cherry liqueur is a simple and inexpensive way to expand your home cocktail repertoire.
 Cherry liqueur wasn't one of my home bar staples, so once I decided to make my own I was surprised by all the recipes I had previously missed out on trying.

 You can sip your cherry liqueur on the rocks, or splash it in some sparkling wine or seltzer.
 Add it to some cola for a delicious and slightly alcoholic version of Cherry Coke, or use it to add depth to a sangria.

 With a little tasting and adjusting, you can use homemade cherry liqueur in recipes that call for Cherry Heering or cherry brandy.
 The Singapore Sling is the drink that won me over—it's fun and fruity without being syrupy sweet or unbalanced.

 Another delightful drink is the Buck's Fizz, which is like a Mimosa with a little cherry liqueur and gin added in to make it even better.
 Like cherries themselves, cherry liqueur goes really well with the brown liquors.
-So try a Blood and Sand made with Scotch or a Whitfield Takes Manhattan, which is a fun twist on the classic Manhattan.
-Another Manhattan-inspired option is Remember the Maine, which adds a little absinthe to spice things up.
+So try a Blood and Sand made with Scotch or a Remember the Maine, which is a fun twist on the classic Manhattan.